San103/HolidayDates-Package/README.md

 "
 ```
 > [!IMPORTANT]
-> Give as a star mate!
+> If you make this useful give us a star!
 Thank you and GodBless
 ## License

 The package is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).